Yellow Springs will develop and evolve in an ecologically and economically sustainable manner through thoughtful, measured development activities.

 South Transitional Future Land Use District

-The South Transitional Future Land Use District is outside of the Yellow Springs boundary, but within the Urban Service Area boundary.
+The South Transitional Future Land Use District is outside of the Village boundary, but within the USB area.
 The district contains areas delineated on each side of Xenia Avenue.
 The largest area is between Enon Road and Xenia Avenue.
 Currently, the area is primarily agricultural, with low density residential along Enon Road.
 The second is east of Xenia Avenue at the Village boundary.
 Both areas are within the wellfield capture zone.

 The suggested future land use areas include: